-In Fig. 12, the detonation wave traveled from left to right.
+In Fig. 5, the detonation wave traveled from left to right.
 As the wave propagated past the surface notch, the hoop stress opened the notch into a through-wall crack.
 Two crack fronts then propagated-one in the forward direction (i.e., same direction as the detonation wave) and one in the backward direction (i.e., in the opposite direction of the detonation wave).
 We will refer to these two crack fronts simply as the "forward" and "backward" cracks.
 Both the forward and backward cracks propagated straight for some distance, then turned, ran helically around the tube, and were arrested.

-Under initially static gaseous loading with nitrogen, the cracks ran straight and did not arrest until they propagated to the supports (Fig. 13).
+Under initially static gaseous loading with nitrogen, the cracks ran straight and did not arrest until they propagated to the supports (Fig. 6).
 Both cracks began to turn as they approached the supports.

-In the experiment with hydraulic oil, the cracks were arrested almost immediately after they left the notch (Fig. 11).
-The cracks were so short that they did not run past enough crack detection gages for crack arrival time measurements (see the zoom-in insert of Fig. 11).
+In the experiment with hydraulic oil, the cracks were arrested almost immediately after they left the notch (Fig. 4).
+The cracks were so short that they did not run past enough crack detection gages for crack arrival time measurements.
 This behavior is relatively benign and in stark contrast to the extensive fractures observed with the static nitrogen or detonation tests.
-These observations support the standard practice (ASME 2000) of hydrostatic pressure testing using liquids as opposed to pneumatic testing using gases.
+These observations support the standard practice [17] of hydrostatic pressure testing using liquids as opposed to pneumatic testing using gases.